 The same is true for Hacène Larbi’s sinister score, which leads us in the direction of a thriller that never fully unfolds.
 Indeed, the more impactful moments are the ones that rely on diegetic noise: the wind rustling, an unexpected jeep arriving.
 Again, though, these are hints at another movie altogether.
 For the audience, the loudest sound may eventually become that of a very slowly ticking clock.

-Read original story ‘You Go to My Head’ Film Review: Visually Sumptuous Import Plays Like a Feature-Length Perfume Ad At TheWrap
+Read original story ‘You Go to My Head’ Film Review: Visually Sumptuous Import or Feature-Length Perfume Ad?
+At TheWrap